johnreeeeeeeel/Dnsc_Findr/README.md

-## DNSC Findr
+## Butang Findr
-DNSC Findr has 2 major versions, extended and revamped.
+Butang Findr has 2 major versions, extended and revamped.
 Extended uses Laravel framework and revamped does not.

 ## Changelogs